 Water made using organic lemons and cucumbers is a delicious and hydrating treat you can have at any time of the day.
-As stated, it may help improve skin health, lower blood pressure, and lose weight.
+As stated, it may help improve skin health, lower blood pressure, and increase weight loss.
 Besides, lemon juice naturally freshens the breath and improves digestion (16),(17).
 Lemon is also rich in antioxidants and vitamin C, which help boost the immune system (18).
-Moreover, the flavonoids in citrus have a protective effect on the liver (19).
+Moreover, the flavonoidsi XA group of bioactive compounds occurring in fruits and vegetables that have anti-inflammatory and antioxidant properties. in citrus have a protective effect on the liver (19).

 Cucumber water is worth drinking every day, given its amazing benefits.
 But is there any daily intake limit?
 Let us find out.

 You can drink cucumber water instead of normal water if you are craving a change.
 This helps you feel refreshed and hydrated.
 Depending on a person’s age, gender, and climatic conditions, they may consume approximately two to three liters of cucumber water a day.
 You will need to increase your fluid intake further if you live in temperate climates.